-Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
-Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
+Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the agency (state or local) where they applied for benefits.
+Individuals who are deaf, hard of hearing or who have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.

-This Department is an equal opportunity provider.
+This institution is an equal opportunity provider.

 CONTINUAL NOTICE OF NON-DISCRIMINATION (OCR)

 The Department of Family Services does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Clint Hanes, Ombudsman, 2300 Capitol Avenue, 3rd Floor, Cheyenne, WY 82002, 307-777-6597, firstname.lastname@example.org.

 For further information on notice of non-discrimination, The OCR office for Colorado is located at: Denver Office, Office for Civil Rights, U.S. Department of Education, Cesar E. Chavez Memorial Building,1244 Speer Boulevard, Suite 310, Denver, CO 80204-3582, Telephone: 303-844-5695, FAX: 303-844-4303; TDD: 800-877-8339, Email: OCR.Denver@ed.gov.